l0450/ProgramsInC/README.md

 Write a simple tax calculator program in C. The program should ask the user to enter their annual income and then calculate the tax amount according to a simple taxation system:

 * If the annual income is less than 50000 PLN, the tax is 10%
-* If the annual income is bigger than 50000 PLN and less than 100000 PLN, the tax is 15%
+* If the annual income is between 50000 PLN and 100000 PLN, the tax is 15%
 * If the annual income is bigger than 100000 PLN, the tax is 20%

 The result is the amount of tax that the user has to pay based on the provided annual income.

+## Exercise 3 - Sum of numbers in an array ##

+Write a program that calculates the sum of the elements of an array using a recursive function.